yk-tanigawa/yk-tanigawa.github.io/_pages/about.md

 ## Contact

 Email is the best contact to reach out to me.
-If you don't get reply within 2 days, please don't hesitate to follow-up.
-Thank you very much for interested in my work.
+If you do not get a reply within two days, please do not hesitate to follow-up.
+Thank you very much for your interest in our work.

 - Email: `yosuke <dot> tanigawa [at] stanford <dot> edu`
 - Social media accounts can be found on the left (for PC) or "Follow" button on the top (for smartphone).